PaulRBerg/hardhat-template/README.md

 ## Syntax Highlighting

-If you use VSCode, you can enjoy syntax highlighting for your Solidity code via the [hardhat-vscode](https://github.com/NomicFoundation/hardhat-vscode) extension.
+If you use VSCode, you can get Solidity syntax highlighting via the [vscode-solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) extension.

 ## Caveats